canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 test $? -eq 0 && echo PASS || echo FAIL
 ```

-In the default configuration of the `k8s-snap`, resulting output lines will start with `FAIL`.

-The final line of the output will be `FAIL`.
+The final line of the output will be `PASS`.